Saint Paul Public Schools: Demographics

-The district has students from families speaking 114 different languages, although only four languages are used for most school communication.
-Those languages are English, Spanish, Hmong and Somali.
-73.91% of students are students of color.
-69% of the district's students qualify for free or reduced lunch, 17% of students are considered Special Education and 40% of students are ELL (English Language Learners).
-The school district currently receives $22 million a year in desegregation funding from the state.
+The district has students from families speaking 115+ different languages, although only five languages are used for most school communication.
+Those languages are English, Spanish, Hmong, Somali, and Karen.
+78% of students are students of color.
+70% of the district's students qualify for free or reduced lunch, 19% of students are considered Special Education and 28% of students are ELL (English Language Learners).
+The school district currently receives $53.8 million a year in desegregation funding from the state.
 However, because of two United States Supreme Court cases, schools are no longer allowed to assign students to schools based on race.

-As of 2001, the district had 46,000 students.
-Around one third of them were Hmong.
+In 2001, the district had 46,000 students.
+Around one-third of them were Hmong.
 At the time, about 13,000 of the Hmong students received English as a second language (ESL) services.
-In 2002, of all of the American school districts, St. Paul had the largest Hmong student population.
+In 2002, of all of the American school districts, Saint Paul had the largest Hmong student population.

 Governing body

 The governing body of the school district is the seven-member Board of Education.
 The Board of Education then appoints a Superintendent who is responsible for the general supervision of the school district.

-Board of Education is elected during Saint Paul's general municipal elections.
+The Board of Education is elected during Saint Paul's general municipal elections.
 Board members are elected every two years in odd-numbered years and serve staggered four-year terms.
 The school board elections are technically nonpartisan, however most candidates seek and advertise party endorsements.

-The current Superintendent is Joe Gothard.
+The current superintendent is Dr. Stacie L. Stanley, who began her tenure on May 12, 2025, succeeding interim superintendent Dr. John Thein.
 The current Board of Education members are: